mrburke86/audio_transcription_app_typescript/documentation/technicalDesignDocumentation.md

     - User can see question being captured
 2. **Question Processing Phase**
     - User clicks "Move" to process the question
-    - System searches knowledge base for relevant context
+    - The system generates an embedding for the transcribed question (and potentially recent conversation context).
+    - This embedding is used to **query the Qdrant vector database, performing a semantic search** for the most relevant chunks of information from the personal knowledge base.
-    - Previous conversation context is considered
+    - Previous conversation context is considered for refining queries or augmenting retrieved knowledge.
-    - Interview configuration is applied
+    - Interview configuration (from `InitialInterviewContextModal`) is applied to tailor the approach.
 3. **AI Response Generation Phase**
-    - Comprehensive prompt is constructed including:
+    - A comprehensive prompt is constructed including:
-        - The interviewer's specific question
+        - The interviewer's specific question.
-        - Relevant personal achievements and experience
+        - **Relevant personal achievements and experience retrieved as precise chunks from Qdrant.**
-        - Strategic positioning context
+        - Strategic positioning context.
-        - Interview goals and messaging
+        - Interview goals and messaging.
-    - OpenAI generates optimized response
+    - OpenAI generates an optimized response.
-    - Response streams in real-time to conversation area
+    - Response streams in real-time to the conversation area.
 4. **Live Delivery Phase**
-    - User reads the streamed response verbatim
+    - User reads the streamed response verbatim.
-    - Bold text indicates key points for emphasis
+    - Bold text indicates key points for emphasis.
-    - Response is structured for natural speech delivery
+    - Response is structured for natural speech delivery.
-    - Conversation continues with maintained context
+    - Conversation continues with maintained context.
 5. **Context Maintenance Phase**
-    - Interview conversation is summarized
+    - Interview conversation is summarized.
-    - Strategic intelligence suggestions are updated
+    - Strategic intelligence suggestions are updated.
-    - System prepares for next question with full context
+    - System prepares for the next question with full context, potentially using conversation summary to enhance future Qdrant queries.

 ---

 ## 5. Technology Stack for Live Performance

-### Real-time Processing Technologies
+### Real-time Processing & Data Management Technologies

--   **React 18**: Optimized for real-time UI updates
+-   **React 18**: Optimized for real-time UI updates.
--   **TypeScript**: Type safety for reliable live performance
+-   **TypeScript**: Type safety for reliable live performance.
--   **Web Speech Recognition API**: Browser-native speech transcription
+-   **Web Speech Recognition API**: Browser-native speech transcription.
--   **OpenAI Streaming API**: Real-time AI response generation
+-   **OpenAI Streaming API & Embedding API**: Real-time AI response generation and content vectorization.
+-   **Qdrant (Vector Database)**: Dockerized open-source vector database for storing and semantically searching the embedded personal knowledge base.
+-   `<strong>@qdrant/qdrant-js</strong>`: Official JavaScript client for interacting with Qdrant.
+-   **Next.js API Routes**: Used for handling the decoupled knowledge base indexing process.

 ### Performance-Critical Components

--   **Streaming responses**: Progressive text display as AI generates
+-   **Streaming responses**: Progressive text display as AI generates.
--   **Context caching**: Instant access to personal knowledge base
+-   **Efficient Semantic Search**: Fast querying of the Qdrant vector database to retrieve relevant knowledge chunks with low latency.
--   **Error recovery**: Automatic retry and fallback mechanisms
+-   **Error recovery**: Automatic retry and fallback mechanisms.
--   **Memory optimization**: Efficient conversation history management
+-   **Memory optimization**: Efficient conversation history management; knowledge base is offloaded to Qdrant, reducing client-side memory pressure.

 ### User Interface for Live Use